Laar3/Spotify_Search/README.md

 # Installation

-To install the program run the installer script
+To install the program run the installer script:

-`sh setup.sh`
+`sh install.sh`

+If you choose to install it properly then you can run the file with:
+`spotifysearch`

+Otherwise you will have to run the file manually (it is placed in your home folder so you can easily chuck it somewhere), run with:
+`./spotifysearch`
+while in the same directory

 to configure the program edit the file in ~/.config/spotifysearch/